BITGIN/bitgin-oauth2-client-example/README.md

 ### How to get access token ?

-First of all, the entry point of OAuth2 Authorization process, images you have a button on your application UI, when user trigger the button, it will be redirect to  BITGIN Domain `GET /v1/oauth/authorize`  with the following parameters
+First of all, the entry point of OAuth2 Authorization process, images you have a button on your application UI, when user trigger the button, it will be redirect to  BITGIN Frontend Domain (https://bitgin.net) `GET /oauth/authorize`  with the following parameters

 **Header**
 | Key | Value |